dbdimitrov/BingleSeq/README.md

 Once the GOseq pipeline is run and completed, a table with results is returned.

-![BingleSeq Bulk RNA-Seq bulkGO Results](/figures/bulk_GOresults.PNG) *Note that these results were obtained with real data taken from McFarlane et al., 2019*
+![BingleSeq Bulk RNA-Seq bulkGO Results](/figures/bulk_GOresults.PNG) *Note that these results were generated using real data taken from McFarlane et al., 2019*

 Users can also generate GO term histograms with the top 10 GO terms and to choose whether to display their GO identifiers (GO:IDs) or their corresponding terms.